 I’m reading WE NEED TO TALK ABOUT KEVIN by Lionel Shriver.
 The story: via a series of letters to her ex, a mother works through her grief and guilt over her son’s killing spree in a US school — and it’s good.
 I know it’s good.
 It won the 2005 Orange Prize.
 My pals are telling me that, while I might not “enjoy it” (subject matter, etc), I will admire it.

-I love a good literary classic, something well crafted, chewy, dense… I’m a stay-at-home mum who clings to the international news as an evening lifeline thrown across my nappy-shack, hauling me into the world of adult politics and surmise.
+I love a good literary classic, something well crafted, chewy, dense… I’m a stay-at-home-yet-working-freelance mum who clings to the international news as an evening lifeline thrown across my nappy-shack, hauling me into the world of adult politics and surmise.
 KEVIN is fiction, but there have been similar cases.
 Also, I studied psychology — I’m interested in the darker sides of the human psyche.
 It sounds like The Book For Me.

 I bought it for myself as a treat, I’ve been reading it for exactly six months, and I’ve just passed page 100.